Great Fish Community Challenge

 WLI’s “Science Quenchers” are a set of small events aimed at engaging community members in science and conservation issues.
 The events are fun gatherings of smart, interesting people with a desire to learn something new.
 Presentations include a handful of “lightening round” style talks from local Flathead Watershed experts, during which time complimentary appetizers, beer, and wine are served.
 The events have been standing-room-only successes, each offering a variety of perspectives, generally including a local author.
-2019 Science Quenchers were held on the third Friday of January, April, July, and October in the Regatta Room at The Lodge at Whitefish Lake overlooking Whitefish Lake.
-The April & July 2020 and July & October 2021 events were cancelled in response to the Covid-19 pandemic.
-We hope to hold an February 4, 2022 event but please check back for updates.
+Science Quenchers are held three times a year on a Friday in January, April, and October at The Lodge at Whitefish Lake.
+Our next Science Quencher is scheduled for Friday, April 15, 2022 from 5-7pm.
+View the flier here.

 Study: Economic Benefits of Whitefish and Flathead Lakes

 Researchers from the Flathead Lake Biological Station and Whitefish Lake Institute announced the results of their study estimating the benefits that Flathead Lake and Whitefish Lake impart on home values.
 Results suggest that highly desirable lakes like Flathead and Whitefish Lakes enhance surrounding property values thereby contributing significantly to the local tax base and economy of both lake-based communities.
 The effect of Flathead Lake on surrounding lakefront parcels equaled $12 to $17 million in property tax revenues, while Whitefish Lake generated $5 to $8 million.
 This is important because in the state of Montana, over 94% of local government and school district tax collections are derived from property taxes.
 These study results provide us with an economic argument in communicating the significance of maintaining water quality and of our work.
 Read the entire report or a one-page summary.

 Montana Lakes Conference